Pink Floyd: The Division Bell (1994)

-2005–present: Reunions
+2005–2019: Reunions

 2005–2006: Live 8 reunion

-Waters (right) rejoined his former bandmates at Live 8 in Hyde Park, London on 2 July 2005.
+Waters (right) rejoined his former bandmates at Live 8 in Hyde Park, London, on 2 July 2005.

 On 2 July 2005, Waters, Gilmour, Mason, and Wright performed together as Pink Floyd at Live 8, a benefit concert raising awareness about poverty, in Hyde Park, London.
 It was their first performance together in more than 24 years.
-The reunion was arranged by the Live 8 organiser, Bob Geldof.
+The reunion was arranged by the Live 8 organiser, Bob Geldof, who also played the role of Pink in the film Pink Floyd – The Wall.
 After Gilmour declined, Geldof asked Mason, who contacted Waters.
 About two weeks later, Waters called Gilmour, their first conversation in two years, and the next day Gilmour agreed.
 In a statement to the press, the band stressed the unimportance of their problems in the context of the Live 8 event.

 The group planned their setlist at the Connaught hotel in London, followed by three days of rehearsals at Black Island Studios.
 The sessions were problematic, with disagreements over the style and pace of the songs they were practising; the running order was decided on the eve of the event.
 At the beginning of their performance of "Wish You Were Here", Waters told the audience: "[It is] quite emotional, standing up here with these three guys after all these years, standing to be counted with the rest of you ...
 We're doing this for everyone who's not here, and particularly of course for Syd."
 At the end, Gilmour thanked the audience and started to walk off the stage.
 Waters called him back, and the band embraced.
 Images of the embrace were a favourite among Sunday newspapers after Live 8.
 (Note: In the week following their performance, there was a resurgence of commercial interest in Pink Floyd's music, when according to HMV, sales of Echoes: The Best of Pink Floyd rose more than one thousand per cent, while Amazon reported a significant increase in sales of The Wall.
 Gilmour subsequently declared that he would give his share of profits from this sales boost to charity, urging other associated artists and record companies to do the same.)
 Waters said: "I don't think any of us came out of the years from 1985 with any credit ...
 It was a bad, negative time, and I regret my part in that negativity."